 - 750 grams of wholemeal flour

-- 1 tablespoon of dried bakers yeast (optional)
+- One tablespoon of dried bakers yeast (optional)

 Place the flour and salt into a bowl and mix.
-Make a well in the centre and add in your sourdough starter and mix in.
+Make a well in the centre, add your sourdough starter, and mix in.
 Add one cup of your water and mix in.
 Add additional water as necessary until a smooth elastic dough forms.
-If using yeast, mix this with the water prior to adding to your sourdough starter/flour mix.
+If using yeast, mix this with the water before adding it to your sourdough starter/flour mix.

-Once your bread has risen for the first time, punch it down and then turn it out again and cut the dough in half and form into loaves and place them into two oiled bread tins.
+Once your bread has risen for the first time, punch it down, then turn it out again, cut the dough in half, form it into loaves, and place them into two oiled bread tins.
 Cover with a clean, damp tea towel and allow to rise for at least six hours.
-The longer you leave the bread the better.
-The best results come when you make the dough on one day and bake it the next leaving it to rise for 12 to 24 hours.
+The longer you leave the bread, the better.
+The best results come when you make the dough one day and bake it the next, leaving it to rise for 12 to 24 hours.

 Bake your bread in an oven that has been preheated to 200° to 220° C. This should take about one hour.
-Your bread is done when you can remove it from the tin and tap it on the bottom and get a hollow sound, like a drum.
+Your bread is done when you can remove it from the tin, tap it on the bottom, and get a hollow sound, like a drum.
 You can also use a temperature test to see if your bread is cooked through.
-Use a thermometer to check the internal temperature which should be 90° C. Once done remove your bread from the tin and allow to cool on a rack so that air can flow around the bread.
+Use a thermometer to check the internal temperature, which should be 90° C. Once done, remove your bread from the tin and allow it to cool on a rack so air can flow around it.

-The use of bakers yeast will result in a lighter, fluffier bread.
-Sourdough breads are different and if you have someone who has been used to white bread that is as light as a feather, real bread might be a shock to the system, so a bit of yeast will help with transition.
+The use of baker’s yeast will result in lighter, fluffier bread.
+Sourdough bread is different, and if you have someone who has been used to white bread that is as light as a feather, real bread might be a shock to the system, so a bit of yeast will help with the transition.

-For me, bread making is a must have skill for anyone wanting to live a more sustainable and independent life.
-I remember being in suburban Logan, just south of Brisbane when we were cut off by flood waters for a few days.
-The shops ran out of food and no deliveries could get through.
-We still had fresh bread every day and so did the neighbours.
+For me, bread-making is a must-have skill for anyone wanting to live a more sustainable and independent life.
+I remember being in suburban Logan, just south of Brisbane, when floodwaters cut us off for a few days.
+The shops ran out of food, and no deliveries could get through.
+We still had fresh bread every day, and so did the neighbours.